NCCA/msccavepipelineandtdproject24-Marilyneb/README.md

 The project is a web-based application that allows users to upload, view, and search for 3D models.
 The purpose is to create a searchable 3D model library.

-I'll use
+Plan
-    Python and Flask for the backend,
+    Python and Flask for the backend
-    SQLite as the database,
+    SQLite as the database
-    SQLAlchemy as the ORM,
+    SQLAlchemy as the ORM
-    Three.js for 3D model viewing,
+    Three.js for 3D model viewing
-    React.js for the frontend,
+    React.js for the frontend
-    and Docker for containerization.
+    Docker for containerization

 Three entities - Users, Assets, and Tags.

 Users can have multiple Assets, and Assets can have multiple Tags.

 Tasks: